-Pipe the dough onto a baking sheet lined with parchment/baking paper.
 If you feeling that the dough is too stiff or hard to pipe, then just add a tablespoon of warm milk to the dough.
 This will make the dough softer and easier for you to pipe.)
-SEE NOTE 3
+SEE NOTE 5

 Place the baking sheet into the refrigerator for 30 minutes to firm up the piped cookies.
 This prevents the dough from spreading while baking ensuring that the cookies keep their beautiful piped shape.

 Sprinkle granulated sugar over the cookies before baking if preferred or leave plain.

 Bake in a preheated oven of 300°F/ 150°C (148°C fan)for 15 minutes or until the edges begin to turn a golden color.

 Remove from the oven and leave the cookies on the baking sheet to cool for 10 minutes before serving or store in an airtight container.